 What family day out is complete without your four-legged friend?!
 Here at Ravenglass & Eskdale Railway we love to see dogs on trains!
-Dogs are welcome on board all of our trains for a small charge and are also allowed in some of our buildings.
+Dogs are welcome on board all of our trains (but not in the Pullman Obersavtion Carriage 'Joan') for a small charge and are also allowed in some of our buildings.

 Leave Ravenglass Station via the ramp next to the turntable and at the top of the ramp take a left-hand turn.
 Follow the path to the end and then turn right at the road.
 Follow the road all the way down and the Roman Bath House will appear in to view on the left-hand side.
 This walk is great for dogs and is fully accessible.